molecular/duper/README.md

  * in addition to the 'keep' and 'delete' actions, maybe a 'protect' would make sense and a relaxing of the 'keep' action that works like 'protect' currently.
  * 'undo' mode would be good that moves files back from the "removed_by_duper(<dir>)" directory
  * regarding my use-case (audio files) it might be desirable to determine file equality diffently, for example by only looking at the (encoded) audio data, not the meta tags.
 The existance of two audio files that only differ in their metadata seems to be quite common (at least in my dataset) and can be explained by use tag-modifying software (taggers).

+## takeaways

+ * I regret not having used a proper cmdline parser from the beginning.
+I considered it but didn't want to risk being delayed from implementing the meaty stuff.
+Turns out this decision actually kept me (on multiple occasions) from implementing features that would've been relatively easy to realize later on.

 ## outro